squirrly/squirrly-seo/readme.txt

 == Changelog ==
 = 2.1.0 =
-* Added Squirrly for HTML editor
+* Added Squirrly Live Assistant for both Visual and HTML editors
 * Added Squirrly SEO for custom post types
+* Compatible with the Wordpress version 3.6
+* Fixed the type delay for Seo Live Assistant

 = 2.0.8 =
 * Added the Spanish (es_ES) translation in Squirly SEO